 - Use the single-item screener, AUDIT-C, AUDIT-10 (manual and questionnaire) or other validated screening questionnaire for all patients who drink alcohol.

 - Investigate alcohol as a possible cause of many common problems seen in primary care.

 - Order appropriate laboratory tests if alcohol use is suspected to be a problem.

 The U.S. National Institute on Alcohol Abuse and Alcoholism (2005) recommends the single-item screener as an excellent option for detecting heavy drinking because it is easy to memorize and incorporate into practice.

 - Males: "How many times in the past year have you had five or more drinks in a day?"

 - Females: "How many times in the past year have you had four or more drinks in a day?"

-Once or more a day is a positive response that indicates a need for further assessment.
+Once or more is a positive response that indicates a need for further assessment.